JCMexplains/writing-for-success-2023/textbook.md

 Often as a teacher, my students have confused me when they choose a word with the wrong connotation.
 I had a student who wrote, "Florida is making a hasty move to legalize marijuana." *Hasty* means "fast, but with a bad connotation."
 It means Florida is moving *too fast* to legalize marijuana.

 The student didn't realize this.
 They thought that "hasty" just meant "fast."
-In fact, they though Florida wasn't moving fast enough: they wanted Florida to legalize marijuana as fast as possible.
+In fact, they thought Florida wasn't moving fast enough: they wanted Florida to legalize marijuana as fast as possible.
 But because they chose the one wrong word "hasty," I misunderstood their point for nearly their entire essay.

 #### Use specific words